UPB-FILS-MA/upb-fils-ma.github.io/docs/project/2024/iulia_mirela.buta/index.md

 ### Week 7 - 19 May
 I added the KiCad shematics and pictures of the project.
 ### Week 20 - 26 May
+I added the software files for the project.
 ## Hardware:

 1. Raspberry Pi Pico Board – 1